Gerrit-Wolf/Flutter-Login-App/README.md

 # Flutter LoginScreen example

-This app shows you an example of how to implement Login/Registration system based on Firebase.
+This app shows you an example of how to implement Login/Registration system based on Google Firebase.

 This code furthermore does include following features:
   - AppLocalization: German and English are currently supported